Transfer today, transform their education

 Proven SuccessFor more than 30 years, families have turned to Laurel Springs’ online education solution to meet their child’s needs.
 From college and career counseling to NCAA student-athlete guidance, our programming and support offerings equip students with everything they need to succeed academically and beyond.

 Advance to the Academy

 Our online education caters to a diverse group of learners.
 No matter the reason you decide to transfer schools, Laurel Springs will support and equip each student with the academic and soft skills necessary for lifelong success.

 Raven Dukane, Class of 2022, William & Mary

-92.5% of students graduating in the Class of 2022 are college-bound
+91% of graduates from the Class of 2023 are college-bound

 Can my elementary, middle, or high school student change schools midway through the school year?Contrary to popular belief, you can switch schools at any time throughout the school year.
 However, there may be some conditions you need to meet at your child’s current school and their new school.
 In some states, public school districts are required to offer open enrollment, but in others, it’s optional.
 Brick-and-mortar schools also request the reason for changing your child’s school and can deny your school transfer.

 How do you change schools midway through?Traditionally, parents send transfer requests or applications to their new school.
 Most schools have specific enrollment dates, and students must wait weeks or even months to begin their new school if they switch midyear.
 Laurel Springs, on the other hand, offers rolling admissions so students can enroll at any time.

 What are reasons to change schools?The most common reason to change schools is if your family is moving or if your child is being bullied.
 However, your child can switch schools if they’re experiencing disruptions in the classroom, feeling unchallenged by their coursework, aren’t receiving enough support from teachers and counselors, being overwhelmed with a busy schedule, or not having the overall resources to succeed academically or socially.